CuriousLearner/jdf-latex/README.md

-# Cookiecutter for JDF LaTex
+# Cookiecutter for JDF LaTeX

 A cookiecutter template for writing LaTeX articles in Joyner Document Format (JDF) 2.0!